furai/pga309-blutooth-android-tensometer/README.md

 # pga309-blutooth-android-tensometer
-This is my bachelor project.
-It's purpose is to measure tension using tensometers and pga309 and then send data over bluetooth to the android phone and display it in graphs there.
+Bachelor project.
+The purpose of this project is to measure tensions with use of tensometers and pga309 in the sensor bridge configuration.
+Data will be sent to the android phone (which will plot it) over Bluetooth.
+All of the components will be connected to the Funduino Mega 2560 R3 for ease of development.